syncfusion-content/winui-docs/winui/Scheduler/Day-Week-Views.md

 The [WinUI Scheduler](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) supports to display the day, week, workweek views, and the current day will be visible by default.
 The appointments on a specific day will be arranged in the respective timeslots based on their duration.

 ## Change time duration
-You can customize the interval of timeslots in all the day, week, workweek views by using the [TimeInterval](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeInterval) property of [DaysViewSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.DaysViewSettings.html).
+Customize the interval of timeslots in all the day, week, workweek views by using the [TimeInterval](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeInterval) property of [DaysViewSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.DaysViewSettings.html).

 {% tabs %}
 {% highlight c# %}